Siege of Varna (1828): History

 In an attempt to relieve the siege of Varna, Omer Vrioni brought an army of 20,000 but was successfully held off.
-At the battle of Kurtepe the Russians under Prince Eugen of Württemberg attacked but they were defeated and retreated, despite the defensive success of General Karl Ivanovich Bistram's troops, who had repulsed both the garrison and Omer Vrioni's army.
+At the Battle of Kurttepe the Russians under Prince Eugen of Württemberg attacked but they were defeated and retreated, despite the defensive success of General Karl Ivanovich Bistram's troops, who had repulsed both the garrison and Omer Vrioni's army.
 However, the Turks did not follow up this victory and waited 11 days at the place.
 On 1 September the central redoubt was stormed and a counter-laufgraben were cleared with bayonets.
 Siege works were now carried out by order of General Trousson 2nd; on 31 August the attackers had set up trench on the crest of glacis, and on 2 September the saps with 300 pounds of powder were blown up and a convenient descent into the ditch was formed.
 The proposal to surrender the fortress was rejected, and by order of Nicholas proceeded to the close attack and preparation of the assault on the bastions.
 On 4 September the siege artillery arrived, due to which the Turkish artillery fire was suppressed, and the attack moved forward quickly.
 Colonel Schilder had to use a special method to cross the ditch of the second bastion.
 From the mine gallery in the counterscarp he made an opening into the moat, thrown away the Turks from the moat by rifle fire, and went forward along a sap made of plank shields, with overhead fascines covering them.
 The moat was thrown with water fascines and a roofed sap made of cairns and covered with fascines.
 In this way they reached the scarp and, in spite of the desperate garrison's sorties and the destruction of that works, laid mines.
 Eventually, Varna capitulated.

 Varna was taken with 6,900 prisoners and 140 artillery pieces.
 The town was surrendered by Yusuf Pasha.

 However, the Russians suffered big losses during the summer-autumn campaign and withdrew from Varna and the Danube to resume the campaign in the following spring.
 The Russians had lost 6,000 men in the siege from battles and disease.